neicnordic/sensitive-data-archive/docs/adr/0001-merge_dependabot_package_managers.md

 runs their own integration tests, image building, etc, and needs to be manually reviewed, merged, etc.

-See [dependabot.yaml](../../.github/dependabot.yaml) for current configuration, this configuration is also currently missing, docker, and gomod package-ecosystem for [sda-validator/orchestrator](../../sda-validator/orchestrator)
+See [dependabot.yaml](../../.github/dependabot.yaml) for current configuration, this configuration is also currently missing docker, and gomod package-ecosystem for [sda-validator/orchestrator](../../sda-validator/orchestrator)

 ## Considered Options